-This document restricts itself to the case where a single dialog between two gateways is used for a single QSIG call.
-This means that the dialog is established when the QSIG call is established and cleared down when the QSIG call is cleared down.
-An enhanced scenario in which a single SIP dialog is maintained long term and used to tunnel a multiplicity of QSIG calls, with the possibility of multiple QSIG calls being in progress at any one time, is outside the scope of this document.
+This document covers the case where a single dialog between two gateways is used for a single QSIG call or call independent signalling connection, as specified in [2].
+This means that the dialog is established when the QSIG call or call independent signalling connection is established and cleared down when the QSIG call or call independent signalling connection is cleared down.

+An enhanced scenario in which a single SIP dialog is maintained long term and used to tunnel a multiplicity of QSIG calls or call independent signalling connections, with the possibility of multiple QSIG calls or call independent signalling connections being in progress at any one time, is outside the scope of this document.